Is Zoom safe to use?

 This is a good option for large groups, and is aimed squarely at a corporate, working-from-home demographic.

 There’s never too much security.
+Explore other secure video calling apps to find the most suitable option.
 We also recommend using NordVPN to encrypt your internet traffic and enhance your privacy.
-No matter what you do online, a VPN redirects your data through an encrypted tunnel, providing next-level protection for your browsing habits.

 Take privacy and security into your own hands with a VPN.